nautilus/gateway/examples/auth/README.md

 The general flow goes something like:

-- The user service defines a mutation called `loginUser` that [checks if the combo is valid](https://github.com/AlecAivazis/graphql-gateway/blob/master/examples/auth/users.go#L66) and responds with a token.
+- The user service defines a mutation called `loginUser` that [checks if the credentials are valid](https://github.com/AlecAivazis/graphql-gateway/blob/master/examples/auth/users.go#L66) and responds with a token.

 - Somehow (not shown here), the client holds onto this tokens and sends it with future requests to the gateway under the `Authorization` header.